bigbott/refreshed/example/example.md

 }
 ```
 However, this simple example deals with ephemeral state management.
 If you need to access this data in several places in your application, you will need global state management.
 The most common way to do this is to separate the business logic from its visualization.
-I know, you've heard this concept before, and it might have been scary for you, but with Getx, it's stupidly simple.
+I know you've heard this concept before, and it might have been scary for you, but with Getx, it's stupidly simple.
 Getx provides you with a class capable of initializing data, and removing it when it is no longer needed, and its use is very simple:
 Just create a class by extending GetxController and insert ALL your variables and functions there.